Best Pre-Med Majors to Consider

 5-Year MD Programs

-If you’re not sure what pre-med major is right for you, consider a combined Pre-Med/MD program.
-These five-year programs combine undergraduate coursework with pre-med course requirements and can be an ideal route for those seeking a career as a physician.5-year MD programs can help prepare students for the rigors of medical school while allowing them to "fast-track" their academic experience.
+If you’re not sure what the best pre-med major is for you, consider a combined Pre-Med/MD program.
+These five-year programs combine undergraduate coursework with pre-med course requirements and can be an ideal route for those seeking a career as a physician.
+5-year MD programs can help prepare students for the rigors of medical school while allowing them to "fast-track" their academic experience.

-Depending on the school, the benefits of a 5-year program might include:
+Depending on the school, the benefits of a 5-year Pre-Med/MD program might include:

 • Eliminating the need to apply to medical school after graduation